 Tiffany Falls is incredibly popular and once the falls are frozen over people do actually go ice climbing on the falls (which to me is absolutely insane but hey to each their own!) so there’s usually a fair amount of people there on weekends.
 If you can, head there early or on a weekday to have the place to yourself!

 Google/GPS kind of misdirects you when trying to find Tiffany Falls so make sure you’re inputting the parking lot I’ve added onto the map below as opposed to just typing in Tiffany Falls (that’ll take you into a residential area).
-Parking also costs here but it was like $2 for an hour which is more than enough time to explore the falls and take lots of pictures.
+Parking also costs here and is $11.50.
+Tiffany Falls has gotten significantly more popular since my last couple of visits and as a result there’s been huge issues with parking.
+If the actual parking lot is full alternative parking can be found at Dundas Valley at 650 Governors Road.
+There is trail access to Tiffany Falls from there.
+Fair warning that at about 5 km, it’s a significantly further hike compared to snagging a spot in the actual parking lot.

 Check out the below map to figure out where to go to check out these waterfalls.
 Like I mentioned above, if you’re headed to Tiffany Falls make sure you set your GPS to the parking lot and not the falls!